The complex Maxwell stress tensor theorem: The imaginary stress tensor and the reactive strength of orbital momentum. A novel scenery underlying electromagnetic and optical forces: Reactive forces on an electric and magnetic dipole

-The RLF, $F_z^R$, and ILF, $F_z^I$, numerically computed from the charge and current integral of the left side of Eqs. (\ref{bcfor9}) and (\ref{bcfor10}) as indicated in Appendix F, are shown in Figure 3(b).
-Now the effect of the electric and magnetic dipole resonances of the particle in the proximities of $500 nm$ and $610 nm$, respectively, is observed.
+The RLF, $F_z^R$, and ILF, $F_z^I$, numerically computed from the charge and current integral of the left side of Eqs. (\ref{bcfor9}) and (\ref{bcfor10}) as indicated in Appendix G, are shown in Figure 3(b).
+Now the effect of the electric and magnetic dipole resonances of the particle in the proximities of 500 and 610 nm, respectively, is observed.
 Comparing Figs. 3(a) and 3(b) we note that Eq.
 (E21) does not yield the correct ILF; neither Eq.
 (E20).
 In contrast with Example 2 of a non-resonant particle.

 The shape of the computed spectrum of the flow IMST component $F_z^{IMST}$, shown in Fig. 3(c), is similar to the theoretical ILF (\ref{ILFex3}) which follows the broken line of Fig. 3(a) according to Eq. (\ref{bcfor201}).
-The IMST force most similar to that of (\ref{bcfor201}) is that obtained on the cube contour $\partial V$ with $L=0.16 \mu m$, almost tangent to the particle.
+The IMST force most similar to that of (\ref{bcfor201}) is that obtained on the cube contour $\partial V$ with $L=0.16\;\rm\mu m$, almost tangent to the particle.
 On the other hand, a comparison of Figs. 3(b) and 3(d) shows an almost total contribution of the ROM to the ILF, manifesting the small weight of $F_z^{IMST}$ in the reactive force on this resonant particle.

 Figures.
-3(b) and 3(c) indicate that $F_z^{IMST}$ is of the same order of magnitude as the time-averaged force in the whole range of wavelengths, while the ILF, $F_z^{I}$, is much stronger than $<F_z>$, and enhanced near the electric and magnetic resonances, although its sharp variation makes it to be near zero at the resonant wavelengths where the "radiated" force, $<F_z>$, is maximum.
-This latter feature keeps an analogy with the reactive power and helicity \cite{nietoPRR, ziolkowski} which are near-zero at resonant wavelengths at which there is maximum radiated power.
+3(b) and 3(c) indicate that $F_z^{IMST}$ is of the same order of magnitude as the time-averaged force in the whole range of wavelengths, while the ILF, $F_z^{I}$, is much stronger than $<F_z>$, and enhanced near the electric and magnetic resonances, although its sharp variation makes it to be near zero at the resonant wavelengths where the ``radiated'' force, $<F_z>$, is maximum.
+This latter feature keeps an analogy with the reactive power and helicity \cite{nietoPRR, ziolkowski} which are near-zero at resonant wavelengths at which there is maximum radiated power. \rr As a noted illustration, a photoinduced force microscopy experiment \cite{wika} detects the resonant force signal, on excitation of the magnetic dipole of a Si resonator, associated with the enhancement of its quality factor and external stored reactive power. \bb